imjoy-team/ImJoy/web/public/docs/api.md

 Show a dialog with customized GUI.

 The answer is stored in the returned object, and can be retrieved with the specified `id`.
-To consider the case when the userpresses `cancel`, you can use the `try catch` (JavaScript) or `try except` (Python) syntax.
+To consider the case when the user presses `cancel`, you can use the `try catch` (JavaScript) or `try except` (Python) syntax.

 **Arguments**
 * **dialog**.
 Object (JavaScript) or dictionary (Python).
 Specifies the dialog.
     Contains following fields:
     - `name`: String.
-Title of diaolog.
+Title of dialog.
     - `ui`: String.
 Specifies appearance of GUI.
 Defined with the same rule as the `ui` field in `<config>`.
 Defined name in `id` is used to retrieve answer.
 **Returns**
 * **answer**.
 Object (JavaScript) or dictionary (Python).
 Contains provided answer as field `answer[id]`.